 Fall is marathon season!
-Whether you're running in Death Valley (December 4), or Honolulu (December 12), you share certain habits: You support your feet with well-fitting sneakers.
+Whether you're running in New York or Honolulu, you share certain habits: You support your feet with well-fitting sneakers.
 You keep hydrated.
 Maybe you wear knee braces or wrap your ankles.
 But do you protect your skin from the sun's ultraviolet (UV) radiation?
 You should, because exposure to UV radiation increases your risk of skin cancers, eye diseases, and some immune-related disorders.

 But it is possible to protect your skin while you're running.
 Here's how: